Skip to main content

 Networks by Health Score

 This section lists all networks in your organization with the overall network health score and the individual score components: clients, network devices, infrastructure connectivity, and applications (Configure ThousandEyes on your Meraki MX).
-It allows you to easily identify the network with the lowest health score and quickly pin point the specific issue at the network level.
+It allows you to easily identify the network with the lowest health score and the specific issue at the network level.
 You can search, filter, and sort to facilitate more efficient troubleshooting.
-The network table provides the detailed views you need to troubleshoot and quickly peek in and out of networks.
+The network table provides the detailed views you need to troubleshoot and quickly evaluate networks.

-The expandable section gives you flexibility and speed to troubleshoot multiple networks while pinpointing the root cause within a few clicks.
+The expandable section helps you troubleshoot multiple networks quickly and find the root cause in a few clicks.

-Clicking on the network name (left column) or 'View network' hyperlink (top right of expanded section) will take you to the network Assurance Overview page for deeper troubleshooting.
-More information about this page can be found here Network Assurance Overview.
+• Click the network name (left column) or the 'View network' hyperlink (top right of expanded section) to navigate to the Network Assurance Overview page for deeper troubleshooting.
+Find more details on the Network Assurance Overview page.

 • Was this article helpful?